hackalog/easydata/{{ cookiecutter.repo_name }}/framework-docs/conda-environments.md

 To deactivate it and return to your base environment, use `conda deactivate`

-### Further Instructions
+## Maintaining your Python environment

-#### Updating your conda and pip environments
+### Updating your conda and pip environments
 The `make` commands, `make create_environment` and `make update_environment` are wrappers that allow you to easily manage your conda and pip environments using the `environment.yml` file.

-If you want to make changes to your environment, do so by editing the `environment.yml` file and then running `make update_environment`.
+(If you ever forget which `make` command to run, you can run `make` by itself and it will provide a list of commands that are available.)

 When adding packages to your python environment, **do not `pip install` or `conda install` directly**.
-Always edit `environment.yml` and `make update_environment`.
+Always edit `environment.yml` and `make update_environment` instead.

-If you ever forget which `make` command to run, you can run `make` and it will provide a list of commands that are available.

 Your `environment.yml` file will look something like this:
 ```